HSLdevcom/jore4-jore3-importer/README.md

 Before you can run the application on your local development environment, you have to set up your development environment by following these steps:

-1. Install software that's is required to compile and run the importer application and its dependencies.
+1. Install software that is required to compile and run the importer application and its dependencies.
    Before you can run this application, you must install these tools:
     - Docker Desktop
     - OpenJDK 11